tamizhvendan/tamizhvendan.github.com/source/_posts/2015-06-11-building-rest-api-in-fsharp-using-suave.markdown

   - suave
 ---

 In the last one month lot of great things happening in fsharp world around [suave](suave.io), a simple web development fsharp library.
-Scott Hanselman [blogged](http://www.hanselman.com/blog/RunningSuaveioAndFWithFAKEInAzureWebAppsWithGitAndTheDeployButton.aspx) about it, [Tomas Petricek](https://twitter.com/tomaspetricek) kickstarted an awesome [hands on session](https://skillsmatter.com/skillscasts/6381-suave-hands-on-with-tomas-petricek) and followed up with a [great talk](http://channel9.msdn.com/Blogs/Seth-Juarez/Deploying-an-F-Web-Application-with-Suave) on Channel 9.
+Scott Hanselman [blogged](http://www.hanselman.com/blog/RunningSuaveioAndFWithFAKEInAzureWebAppsWithGitAndTheDeployButton.aspx) about it, [Tomas Petricek](https://twitter.com/tomaspetricek) kick-started an awesome [hands on session](https://skillsmatter.com/skillscasts/6381-suave-hands-on-with-tomas-petricek) and followed up with a [great talk](http://channel9.msdn.com/Blogs/Seth-Juarez/Deploying-an-F-Web-Application-with-Suave) on Channel 9.
 Last but not the least, [Tomasz Heimowski](https://twitter.com/theimowski) authored a clear and crisp [book on Suave](http://theimowski.gitbooks.io/suave-music-store/content/)

 I got super excited after learning suave from these resources and started playing with it.
-One of the great thing about the fsharp community is, if you want to improve any existing library all you need is just a pull request with the feature you would like to have.
-Yes it as simple as that!
-It [worked](https://github.com/SuaveIO/suave/pull/259) for me and I am sure for you too if you wish.
+One of the great things about the fsharp community is, if you want to improve any existing library all you need is just send a pull request with the feature you would like to have.
+Yes, it's as simple as that!
+It [worked](https://github.com/SuaveIO/suave/pull/259) for me and I am sure for you too, if you wish.

 In this blog post, you are going to learn how to build a REST api using suave.
 The REST api that we are going to create here follows the standard being used in the [StrongLoop](http://docs.strongloop.com/display/public/LB/Use+API+Explorer), a node.js REST api library.
-To keep things simple, we are not going to see validations and error handling as part of this post and I will be covering that in an another post.
+To keep things simple, we are not going to see validation and error handling as part of this post and I will be covering that in an another post.

 Let's get started

 ## Setting up the project

 Create a new "F# Console Application" project in Visual Studio with the name ```SuaveRestApi``` and rename ```Program.fs``` to ```App.fs```.
 This file is going to contain the application bootstrap logic.
 Add two more files ```Db.fs``` and ```RestFul.fs``` which would contain database access and restful api implementation code respectively.
-Ensure these file are in the order as shown in below.
+Ensure these files are in the order as shown in below.

 {% img center /images/sauve_rest_api/proj_structure.png %}